Tank blanketing

-Tank blanketing, also called gas sealing or tank padding, is the process of applying a gas to the empty space in a storage container.
-The term storage container here refers to any container that is used to store products, regardless of its size.
-Though tank blanketing is used for a variety of reasons, it typically involves using a buffer gas to protect products inside the storage container.
-A few of the benefits of blanketing include a longer product life in the container, reduced hazards, and longer equipment life cycles.
+Tank blanketing, also called gas sealing or tank padding, is the process of applying a gas to the space above the liquid level in a storage container such as a tank.
+Tank blanketing is used for a variety of reasons, including protecting products quality by reducing oxidation, longer product life, reduced fire and explosion hazards, and longer equipment life cycles.